All Episodes

 My fear is there still isn't.

-There's nothing to keep a future Secretary of State or president from this exact same email scheme, or their staff.
+There's nothing to keep a future Secretary of State or President from this exact same email scheme or their staff.

-That if you are a private in the army and you email yourself classified information, you will be kicked out.
+And my real fear is this, this double-track justice system that is rightly or wrongly perceived in this country, that if you are a private in the Army and you email yourself classified information, you will be kicked out.

 But if you are Hillary Clinton and you seek a promotion to commander-in-chief, you will not be.

-And again, Comey, he really there was not a question here.
+And again, Comey, he really, there was not a question here.

 You're absolutely right.